Northeastern elite accent: Notable speakers

-People described as having a cultivated New England accent or "Boston Brahmin accent" include Henry Cabot Lodge, Charles Eliot Norton, Samuel Eliot Morison, Harry Crosby, John Brooks Wheelwright, George C. Homans, Elliot Richardson, George Plimpton (though he was actually a lifelong member of the New York City elite), New Jersey Governor Thomas Kean, and Massachusetts Senator John Kerry, the last of whom noticeably reduced this accent since his early adulthood toward a more General American one.
+People described as having a cultivated New England accent or "Boston Brahmin accent" include Henry Cabot Lodge, Charles Eliot Norton, Samuel Eliot Morison, Harry Crosby, John Brooks Wheelwright, George C. Homans, Elliot Richardson, George Plimpton (though he was a lifelong member of the New York City elite), former New Jersey governor Thomas Kean (educated in private schools throughout the Northeast), and Massachusetts Senator John Kerry, the last of whom reduced this accent since his early adulthood toward a more General American one.

+Actors like Katharine Hepburn and Bette Davis used such accents, though possibly also influenced or reinforced by their formal dramatic training, which, in the early 20th century, was heavily Northeastern-oriented in sound.
+Anglo-American actor Cary Grant's accent, while popularly described as "Mid-Atlantic", was a natural mixture of both British and American features, because he grew up in England but moved to New York City at age 16, living there for the next decade.

 Marianne Williamson, a self-help author and a 2020 and 2024 Democratic presidential candidate raised and educated in Texas, has a unique accent that was widely discussed after she participated in the first 2020 Democratic presidential debates in June 2019.
-For instance, The Guardian wrote that Williamson "speaks in a beguiling mid-Atlantic accent that makes her sound as if she has walked straight off the set of a Cary Grant movie".
+The Guardian wrote that Williamson "speaks in a beguiling mid-Atlantic accent that makes her sound as if she has walked straight off the set of a Cary Grant movie".